 Tim Sayle is a Postdoctoral Fellow at Southern Methodist University’s Center for Presidential History.
 He received his BA (Hons) and MA from the University of Toronto and an MPA from the School of Policy Studies at Queen’s University.
 His doctoral dissertation, defended at Temple University, focused on the North Atlantic Treaty Organization (NATO) and transatlantic relations during the Cold War.
 He was previously a Doctoral Fellow at the German Historical Institute in Washington, D.C., and the Thomas J. Davis Fellow in Diplomacy and Foreign Relations at Temple University’s Center for the Study of Force and Diplomacy.
 His research has appeared in the International Journal, Cold War History,Canadian Military History, Intelligence & National Security, and in edited collections.
 He has held awards from the Social Sciences and Humanities Research Council, the Department of National Defence, and the Department of Foreign Affairs, Trade and Development.

-Mr. Fagan previously spent 12 years in executive roles with the governments of Ontario and Canada.
+Mr. Fagan previously spent 12 years in leadership positions with the governments of Ontario and Canada.

-He was Deputy Minister responsible for the 2015 Pan/Parapan American Games and Deputy Minister of Tourism, Culture and Sport at Queen’s Park.
-He also spent four years as Deputy Minister of Infrastructure, with responsibility for overseeing capital expenditures now set at $140-billion.
+Mr. Fagan was Deputy Minister responsible for the 2015 Pan/Parapan American Games and Deputy Minister of Tourism, Culture and Sport at Queen’s Park.
+He also spent four years as Deputy Minister of Infrastructure, with responsibility for the province’s first long-term infrastructure plan.

 Mr. Fagan joined the Ontario Public Service in 2009 from Ottawa, where he was Assistant Deputy Minister for strategic policy and planning at the Department of Foreign Affairs and International Trade.
-In that role, he served as the Prime Minister’s personal representative to the Asia-Pacific (APEC) summit process.
+He served as the Prime Minister’s personal representative to the Asia-Pacific (APEC) summit process.

-Before becoming a public servant and diplomat in 2004, Mr. Fagan worked at The Globe and Mail, where he was parliamentary bureau chief, editorial page editor, foreign editor, associate editor of Report on Business and Washington correspondent.
+Before becoming a public servant and diplomat in 2004, Mr. Fagan worked at The Globe and Mail, including as parliamentary bureau chief, editorial page editor and columnist, foreign editor, associate editor of Report on Business and Washington correspondent.

 Mr. Fagan holds a Bachelor of Commerce degree from Queen’s University and a Master of Arts degree from the University of Western Ontario.
-He was honoured to be a convocation speaker at the University of Toronto’s 2016 graduation ceremonies.
+He received his ICD.D designation in 2017 from the University of Toronto’s Rotman School of Management and he was honoured to be a convocation speaker at the University of Toronto’s 2016 graduation ceremonies.